MEDSL/2018-elections-official/README.md

 * Wisconsin
 * Wyoming

 The precinct data are a work in progress, and we welcome feedback.
+Note: for data we obtained for New York, many counties are incomplete or missing entirely, so we have not posted data for the state.